Stevenhaque/AnalogWatch1/README.md

 A Basic Analog watch.
-It is built with HTML, CSS and JavaScript
+It is built with HTML, CSS and JavaScript.